davidvoellner/PALMPrepR/README.md

 ## Example Workflow

 This example demonstrates a complete PALMPrepR workflow using sample data included in the package.
-The workflow processes building and raster data for a test area of interest and prepares it along a static driver configuration file to be further used as a PALM-specific static driver in microclimatic simulations.
+The workflow downloads and processes data for a test area of interest and prepares it along a static driver configuration file to be further used as a PALM-specific static driver for microclimatic simulations.

 ### Load Package
 ```r